tubbo/homer/README.md

 ## Development

-Homer is written entirely in ZSH shell script.
-It uses [BATS][bats] to run its tests.
-All contributions must include tests.
+Homer is written entirely in [ZSH][] shell script.
+It uses [BATS][bats] to run its tests, and a Makefile is provided to run the tests as well as build/install the project.

-Run tests by performing following command at the root of the project
-directory:
+To run tests:

 ```bash
 $ make test